Skip to Content

 3. employees charged with responsibilities for real property acquisitions or leasing; or

-1. The director of Procurement and Strategic Sourcing is responsible for the development, administration, and monitoring of procurement training at Texas State.
+1. The director of P&SS is responsible for the development, administration, and monitoring of procurement training at Texas State.
 The director shall have oversight to:

 2. Employees are responsible to: